Frequently asked questions...

 In the case of an event, or a shoot that involves travel, yes, usually.
-Also, I almost always am accompanied by an assistant, regardless of a second shooter.
+It depends on what is needed.

 I deliver digital image files, through my delivery portal and/or on a flash drive.
 Basic post-production would have been done (for the technically aware, crops, color correction, levels etc) and each image we deliver will be of publishable quality.